 Without the additional extension bar, which gives you up to 12′ of reach, the pole saw, coupled with the string trimmer powerhead, is well-balanced and easy to control.
 With the extension on, however, things get just a bit wobbly when holding the saw overhead.
 That’s pretty common with pole saws in general, so it’s not really a big deal.
 RYOBI includes a shoulder strap, and I highly recommend using it when using the extension shaft.

 The Expand-It pole saw attachment has an integrated, automatic chain/bar lubricating system.
 Simply fill the tank with some premium chain lube and you’re good-to-go.
 If you’re using the pole saw for extended periods of time, I recommend you have some extra lubricant on-hand—it seemingly consumes it quicker than other saws I’ve used, although I didn’t measure just how long a full tank will last.

-The RYOBI Expand-It 10″ Pole Saw Attachment sells for about $70 and comes with the shoulder strap, tension adjustment tool, protective sheath, 8oz bottle of chain/bar lubricant, tool hanger cap, and the manual.
+The RYOBI Expand-It 10in Pole Saw Attachment comes with the shoulder strap, a tension adjustment tool, protective sheath, 8oz bottle of chain/bar lubricant, tool hanger cap, and the manual.